Hasnain-Pyarali/go_final_project/README.md

 # go_final_project

-This project is done by: Nafilah Yuga Zhafir & Hasnain Pyarali (me)
+This project is done by: Nafilah Yuga Zhafir & Hasnain Pyarali (5999241025)

+You can check the YouTube video here: https://youtu.be/xt9ILEbZGLw

 - simple CRUD with at least two tables relationship
 - do-able in 2 weeks